-We want to to bring attention to this because it is the groundwork for dangerous situations.
+We want to bring attention to this because it is the groundwork for dangerous situations.

 Let’s begin by highlighting a couple of systemic concerns:

-- Diabetic neuropathy takes away your ability to be aware of cuts, scrapes, and other such issues.
+- Diabetic neuropathy takes away your ability to be aware of cuts, scrapes, and other similar issues.

-- A decrease in blood flow and weakened white blood cells prevent your body from normal healing and being able to fight off potential infections.
+- A decrease in blood flow and weakened white blood cells prevent your body from healing and fighting off potential infections at normal levels.

-Taking all of that into consideration, any kind of wound— mean cuts, scrapes, blisters, ingrown toenails, and anything out of the ordinary —can continue to exist and worsen over time.
+Taking all of that into consideration, any kind of wound — meaning cuts, scrapes, blisters, ingrown toenails, and anything else out of the ordinary — can continue to exist and worsen over time.

 If your nerves function as intended and you have normal sensation, you are able to feel those kinds of problems.
-When you have pain you’re probably going to protect or try to resolve the issue and prevent bigger problems from developing.
+When you have pain, you’re probably going to protect the area, or try to resolve the issue and prevent bigger problems from developing.

 A key concern with untreated wounds is that they allow an open door for bacteria to enter your body.
-This happens because your body simply doesn’t have the resources necessary for healing the wounds.
-(Remember our discussion about diminished blood flow and a compromised immune system) There is a honeymoon period of 2-4 weeks for optimal healing then the skin wound will become dormant making it harder to heal and require greater resources such as advanced wound care products.
-The body has essentially given up trying to heal at this point.
+This happens because, as noted, your body simply doesn’t have the resources necessary for healing the wounds.

 To put it another way, the body has essentially given up at this point.